100,000 Firms, Zero Dominance: What Market Fragmentation Means for Your GTM Strategy

 Cybersecurity Advisory (NAICS 541690)

-The global cybersecurity market generated roughly $183.1 billion in 2024 and is projected to grow at 10.5% CAGR to $273.6 billion by 2028 (VerticalIQ, 2026c).
-Gartner's spending forecast puts US end-user information-security spending at $212 billion in 2025, a 15.1% year-over-year increase (Gartner, 2024).
+Gartner's updated forecast puts global end-user information-security spending at $213 billion in 2025 (≈10% YoY) and projects $244.2 billion in 2026, a 13.3% year-over-year increase (Gartner, 2025a).
 Compliance tailwinds (CMMC, SOC 2, ISO 27001) are creating mandatory buying cycles.
 Yet most cybersecurity vendors still position on features rather than compliance-aligned outcomes, competing in a crowded field of established vendors (Palo Alto Networks, CrowdStrike, Fortinet, Cloudflare, Zscaler) and thousands of smaller consultancies (VerticalIQ, 2026c).

 B2B SaaS and Adjacent Software Services

 What I keep seeing in post-PMF SaaS companies ($2M–$20M ARR): GTM is built ad-hoc.
 Pricing is set once and never revisited with competitive data.
 Sales processes are founder-driven with no methodology.
-Investor materials lack the evidence rigor that survives due diligence — and that's risky, because Gartner finds 74% of B2B buyer teams experience unhealthy conflict during the decision process, with weak evidence amplifying the dysfunction (Gartner, 2025).
+Investor materials lack the evidence rigor that survives due diligence — and that's risky, because Gartner's 2024 survey of 632 B2B buyers found 74% of buyer teams experience unhealthy conflict during the decision process, with weak evidence amplifying the dysfunction (Gartner, 2025b).

 The Implication